remla25-team1/operation/README.md

    git clone git@github.com:remla25-team1/operation.git
    cd operation
    ```

+TODO: all repos needs to be cloned

+##

 ## Running Application on Kubernetes Cluster

 Navigate into ```operation``` dir and run the code below.
 Set up a ```imagePullSecrets``` for GHCR: first generate a new token (classic) on Github.
 Give it scopes ```read:packages, repo```.
 Copy the token and paste it in the command below:

 ```bash